Expressing Your Why

 So my questions for you are thus.
 What talents and purpose do you bring into this life, and do you use them?
 How can you either integrate them into your daily life to find that internal fulfillment, or are you willing to make and accept the choices to break out and fully embrace them, if you feel driven to do so?
 What will the rest of your life look like, and are you ready to begin?

-Rev. Ronnie Roll is an interfaith minister, strategic business consultant and mediator.
-Her mission and passion lies in helping people create legacies, build bridges and celebrate life as a way to further humankind and celebrate our spiritual selves.
+Rev. Ronnie Roll is an interfaith minister, strategic business consultant, conflict resolution specialist and mediator.
+Her mission and passion lies in helping people build bridges and celebrate life's milestones as a way to further humankind and celebrate our spiritual selves.
+Because in the end, it's all about Love.